Hounds for Hurricane Helene helpers

-U.S. Army Capt.
-Maria Pascual, Hurricane Helene Recovery Field Office battle captain with five-year-old borzoi Wren in Hickory, N.C.
+U.S. Army Corps of Engineers, Hurricane Helene Recovery Field Office members Ashley LeFlore, Emergency Management Specialist from USACE Headquarters, Washington D.C., and Travis England, Public Affairs Specialist from the Mobile District with five-year-old borzoi Wren in Hickory, N.C.
 Wren is an American Kennel Club show grand champion and has been a certified therapy dog since 2020.
 As part of the Critical Incident Stress Management program, therapy dogs are often brought in to visit U.S. Army Corps of Engineers deployed team members.
-"The visit from the therapy dogs was a wonderful surprise,” said Pascual.
-“Their sweet, excited energy was exactly what I needed.
-It made me miss my own pups, Sandy and Rosie, even more, but moments like these remind me the joy dogs bring into our lives."
-(U.S. Army Corps of Engineers photo by Edward Rivera)
+Borzois actually have a longstanding link to the Army, as they are the regimental mascot for the 27th Infantry Regiment.
+Link to more info: https://wolfhoundpack.org/kolchak-regimental-mascot/

 |Date Taken: